novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-180.md

 That's why she stuttered, but Lee Hyun-woo nodded.

-"So, it's my brother's turn next?
+"So, it's your brother's turn first?
 Of course, there's an order to things."

 "Yes.
 Waiting is fine, but I'm worried your parents might be persuaded by the matchmakers."